okta/samples-js-vue/custom-login/README.md

 # Okta Vue + Custom Login Example

-This example shows you how to use the [Okta Vue Library][] to login a user to a Vue application.
+This example shows you how to use the [Okta Vue Library][] to log in a user to a Vue application.
 The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.

 This example is built with the [Vue CLI][].